 Wall Art Hanging Supplies

-Have your decorated around your thermostat?
+Have you found another way to decorate around a thermostat?
 This space felt challenging to me but I’m glad I finally went for it.
 Let me know if you have any questions below!
 XO,